Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-07/07-video/page-01.md

 <div class="divider-heading"></div>

-There are two ways to approach adding video to your site: self-hosted (within your own directory and repository), or via a video-sharing service, like [YouTube](https://www.youtube.com/) or [Vimeo](https://vimeo.com/).
+There are two ways to approach adding video to your site: self-hosted (within your own directory and repository), or via a video-sharing service, like <a href="https://www.youtube.com/" target="_new">YouTube</a> or <a href="https://vimeo.com/" target="_new">Vimeo</a>.

 ## Self-Hosted Video